PostgresApp/PostgresApp/documentation/gui-tools.md

 To actually connect, double click the newly created connection in the sidebar.

-## PG Commander
+## Postico

-[PG Commander](https://eggerapps.at/pgcommander/) is the easiest client to connect to Postgres.app: Just click "Connect".
-The default settings are already suitable for connecting to Postgres.app.
+[Postico](https://eggerapps.at/postico/) is a modern Postgres client for OS X.
+There's no configuration necessary, just click "Connect".

-PG Commander is written by Jakob Egger, the current maintainer of Postgres.app.
+Postico is written by Jakob Egger, the current maintainer of Postgres.app.

-## Induction

-Explore, Query, Visualize: [Induction](http://inductionapp.com) is a database app that supports different databases, and also PostgreSQL.
-It has built in support for graphing query results.

-To connect to Postgres.app with Induction, you need to provide an URL:

-    postgresql://YOURUSERNAME@localhost/YOURUSERNAME

-Induction is written by Mattt Thompson, the creator of Postgres.app.